zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![Running Your Server](/images/recipes/security_system/zetta-piezo-microphone-terminal.png){:.zoom}

 > **TIP**
-> It can take up to 20 seconds for the beaglebone to load and run the zetta node.
+> It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
 You'll know you're ready once you see "Zetta is running on..." show up in your console.

 ##Interaction

 ###Monitor the values

-Once again, we need to point the zetta browser to the zetta server node that's running on the beaglebone.
+Once again, we need to point the zetta browser to the zetta server node that's running on the BeagleBone.
 You should just be able to refresh the zetta browser window to see more device - like this:

 ![Zetta Browser root with Microphone](/images/recipes/security_system/zetta-browser-piezo-microphone.png){:.zoom}